bjpop/favr/README.txt

 to demonstrate how it works.
 It currently says:

    >= 5 reads of the variant must be seen in >= 20% of the samples.

-If you want to run it on another computer, such as your laptop, then you need Python >= 2.6 (but probably not >= 3.0) and the pysam library installed.